Bird, 27 years old, a teacher at a prep school is becoming a father of a child with brain hernia. The new-born baby has a huge swelling on his head.

 The little child is wearing a bandage around his head, he looks like the wounded Appollinaire with his huge turban.
-The picture of the son is haunting him and he cannot bear the pain.
-An undescribable pain in his heart.
+The picture of the son is haunting him, and he cannot bear the pain.
+An indescribable pain in his heart.

 The doctors are somewhat cruel: they laugh about the baby and their comments let Bird feel humiliated.

 The child is going to be transferred to a special clinic for a necessary brain operation, but Bird is unable to make any reasonable decision about the operation.

 In the past Bird experienced alcoholic excesses and periods of depression.
 His fears about raising the baby overwhelm him now, and he tends to fall back into his old behavior.

 The following days he spends his time with a female friend of his student years, whereas his wife is staying in hospital.
 Under the guidance of her mother she is totally unaware of the illness of the child.
 I do not know, if this could be possible, but this is the story.